pepopo978/PerfBoostSettings/README.md

 - **Hide Spells for Hidden Players** - Hide spell visuals from players that are hidden due to render distance or other settings
 - **Always Hidden Spell IDs** - Comma-separated list of spell IDs to hide visuals for (e.g., 1234,5678)
 - **Always Shown Spell IDs** - Comma-separated list of spell IDs to always show visuals for, overriding other settings
+- **Apply Hidden Spell IDs to Me** - Whether to apply the hidden spell IDs list to your own character's spells

 ### Event Filtering
 - **Filter GUID Events** - Filters out generally unnecessary superwow GUID-based events to reduce event spam and improve performance.
 Blocks events like UNIT_AURA, UNIT_HEALTH, UNIT_MANA when triggered with a guid instead of a string like 'player' or 'raid1', while preserving commonly used guid events like UNIT_COMBAT and UNIT_MODEL_CHANGED.